-In response to the continuing demand for NJCLASS loans, HESAA issued its Series 2022-1 Bonds on May 05, 2022, to fund anticipated NJCLASS loan volume for the 2022-23 academic year.
-During the previous year, HESAA issued its Series 2021-1 Bonds on May 26, 2021.
+In response to the continuing demand for NJCLASS loans, HESAA issued its Series 2023-1 Bonds on May 11, 2023, to fund anticipated NJCLASS loan volume for the 2023-24 academic year.
+During the previous year, HESAA issued its Series 2022-1 Bonds on May 5, 2022.

 HESAA's current minimum credit score and income requirements, as well as its loan type funding availability has helped ensure that families can afford to repay the NJCLASS loans they obtain to cover the portion of the expected family contribution not funded from other sources.
 Since the 2012-13 academic year, the minimum credit score to obtain an NJCLASS loan has been 670 and the minimum income to obtain an NJCLASS Loan has been \$40,000.
 COVID-19 provided economic challenges to many of the borrowers resulting in more severely delinquent and subsequently defaulted loans than the last several years.
-The prior two Fiscal Years have experienced slower growth in the number of defaulted loans probably attributable to stricter underwriting standards that have been adopted by the NJCLASS Program in recent years and better economic conditions than in Fiscal Year 2021.
-Total new defaults in Fiscal Year 2022 were \$13.3 Million or 23% lower than Fiscal Year 2021 while Fiscal Year 2021 had 130% higher defaults than Fiscal Year 2020.
+The prior two Fiscal Years have experienced slower growth in the number of defaulted loans probably attributable to stricter underwriting standards that have been adopted by the NJCLASS Program in recent years and better economic conditions than in Fiscal Year 2022.
+Total new defaults in Fiscal Year 2023 were \$10.7 Million or 20% lower than Fiscal Year 2022 while Fiscal Year 2022 had 23% lower defaults than Fiscal Year 2021.

-For specific statistical information regarding default experience during Fiscal Years 2022 and 2021, refer to NOTES TO FINANCIAL STATEMENTS - NOTE 3, STUDENT LOANS RECEIVABLE - Loan Defaults/Loan Reserve Fund.
+For specific statistical information regarding default experience during Fiscal Years 2023 and 2022, refer to NOTES TO FINANCIAL STATEMENTS - NOTE 3, STUDENT LOANS RECEIVABLE - Loan Defaults/Loan Reserve Fund.

-In response to consumer demand for loan products that meet the needs of a wider range of borrower profiles, the NJCLASS program currently offers borrower families fixed rated undergraduate loans with three repayment options (10-, 15-, or 20-year terms); Graduate/Professional Loans (25-year term); and the NJCLASS loans Consolidation Loan (25- or 30-year terms).
+In response to consumer demand for loan products that meet the needs of a wider range of borrower profiles, the NJCLASS program currently offers borrower families fixed rated loans with three repayment options (10-, 15-, or 20-year terms) that can be used for undergraduate or graduate students; and the NJCLASS loans Consolidation Loan (25- or 30-year terms).
 In 2016 the Authority initiated its NJCLASS pilot loan refinance program, ReFi+, for borrowers who wish to refinance their outstanding NJCLASS loans and/or federal Parent PLUS loans.
-Under the Refi+ program, three different loan rates are offered, based on borrower credit score at the time of application.
+Under the Refi+ program, there are two loan terms (10 and 15 year terms) each of which has two rates per term, based on borrower credit score at the time of application.

-For a complete description of HESAA loan product offerings and terms during the academic years 2021-22, 2020-21, and 2019-20, refer to NOTES TO FINANCIAL STATEMENTS - NOTE 3, STUDENT LOANS RECEIVABLE.
+For a complete description of HESAA loan product offerings and terms during the academic years 2022-23, 2021-22, and 2020-21, refer to NOTES TO FINANCIAL STATEMENTS - NOTE 3, STUDENT LOANS RECEIVABLE.

-NEW JERSEY HIGHER EDUCATION STUDENT ASSISTANCE AUTHORITY NJCLASS/FFELP LOAN PROGRAMS STATEMENTS OF NET POSITION JUNE 30, 2022 AND 2021
+NEW JERSEY HIGHER EDUCATION STUDENT ASSISTANCE AUTHORITY NJCLASS/FFELP LOAN PROGRAMS STATEMENTS OF NET POSITION JUNE 30, 2023 AND 2022